 The typical sights today, when exams floods in, is truly reflected in Facebook, people mentioning about books, final push, die and God knows anything that can relate to our examinations.
 I was googling Exam, then it came out Stress Management for Dummies. haha so cute.

 In the typical context of Education System in Malaysia, it’s really about books.
 Nothing wrong, but just books, then it does not sound right.
 We have a lot of books, nothing wrong too, but if everything is about books, then yeap.
 I still remember from my Childhood to Secondary it was all about books.
-But until my college life which i have found something else, i realize how my education perspective have changed rather than books.
+But until my college life which I have found something else, I realize how my education perspective have changed rather than books.

 Stop Lecturers from Giving Notes but just guidelines.

-It SUCKS but it’s the way it suppose to be.
-The rule is simple, internet is there today, yes a lot of content is available online now and also a lot of craps in there, and it’s student task to search and ask relevant info in respond to the lecturer’s topic and refer back to him the relevance of their researched info.
+It SUCKS but it’s the way it supposes to be.
+The rule is simple, the internet is there today, yes a lot of content is available online now and also a lot of craps in there, and it’s student task to search and ask relevant info in respond to the lecturer’s topic and refer back to him the relevance of their researched info.
 There are many things we can learn when lecturers don’t give notes.
-Really, firstly very obvious, updated information, compared to lecturers notes which is 10 years old.
+Really, firstly very obvious, updated information, compared to lecturers notes which are 10 years old.

 Knowing the Ingredients of their Cakes